eyalbd2/PADA/README.md

 ## Usage Instructions

-Running an experiment with PADA consists of the following steps:

-1. Create an experimental setup - Choose a single target domain of a given task (e.g., _charliehebdo_ from 'Rumor Detection') and its corresponding source domains (_ferguson_, _germanwings-crash_, _ottawashooting_, _sydneysiege_).
-2. Extract the DRF sets for each of the source domains.
-3. Annotate training examples with DRF-based prompts.
-4. Run PADA - train PADA on the prompt-annotated training set and test it on the target domain test set.

 Before diving into our running example of how to run PADA, make sure your virtual environment includes all requirements (specified in 'pada_env.yml').

 We ran our experiments on a single NVIDIA Quadro RTX 6000 24GB GPU, CUDA 11.1 and PyTorch 1.7.1.